Health and safety regulations can seem complicated and confusing to even the most experienced employers, and PUWER is no exception.

-PUWER regulations apply to all pieces of work equipment, a definition that the PUWER ACOP itself describes as “extremely wide”.
+PUWER applies to all pieces of work equipment, a definition that the PUWER ACOP itself describes as “extremely wide”.
 The term covers any machinery, appliance, tool, or installation used in the workplace that could potentially pose a risk to employees.
 This includes, but is not limited to:

 These regulations cover both new and old work equipment, as well as any that employees provide for their own use.
 To ensure the work equipment is fit for use at all times, it must go through periodic inspections by a competent person.